-Normally, for local development, https is not usually necessary, but if for some reason it is needed, you can self-generate and self-sign SSL certificates.
+Normally, for local development, https is not usually necessary, but just in case you need it, you can self-generate and self-sign SSL certificates.
 Here is explained by Let's Encrypt.

 Related to the above, Serveo.net or other utilities such as ngrok, allows us to map our local server under a web address even under https.
 This is very useful when we depend on third party services that must connect with our backend (payment gateways, social networks, etc).
 What we like about serveo.net is that you do not need to be logged in, nor is there any data limit a priori.

 When you develop systems with sending email it is important to be able to test, see and test how emails are, what headers are sent, etc. MailHog behave with a fake email server that collects all emails that are sent and displayed under a local web address.
-This way you can check if your email code behaves as it should.
+By this way, you can check if your email code behaves as it should.
 It can be included as Docker-compose service easily.

 Surely there are more tools that help local development.
 Which are yours?
 We encourage you to share them with us.

 Subscribe to our mailing list and stay informed